adblockplus/adblockplus/docs/test-env.md

 | filterError | `true` | Causes any filter validation to fail |
 | platform | `chromium` | Shows opt-out for DevTools panel |

+If the `locale` uses any Chinese that starts with `zh`, the _Get in touch_ section under the _Help_ tab should show social media icons different from Facebook and Twitter, as these platform are not available for Chinese users.

 ### devtools-panel.html

 No parameters.